 In the absence of a reciprocal healthcare agreement with an EU country or a broader agreement with Norway, Iceland, Liechtenstein or Switzerland, after exit day new visitors from that country to the UK will no longer automatically be entitled to free NHS-funded healthcare in England.
 They will be chargeable at the standard NHS tariff unless they fall within one of the existing exemptions.
 They may, however, choose to use private healthcare, or travel insurance to recover costs paid to the NHS for treatment received.
 Providers should continue to follow existing guidance on upfront charging.

 Should a visitor from the EU, Norway, Iceland, Liechtenstein or Switzerland (other than an Irish visitor) who arrives after exit day want to stay in the UK for longer than 3 months, to be exempt from charging for relevant NHS services, they will need to meet the ordinarily residence test.
 They may also be required to comply with any immigration requirements set by the Home Office.

 Citizens from the EU, Norway, Iceland, Liechtenstein or Switzerland who are lawfully resident in the UK by exit day will be protected by citizens’ rights arrangements.
 They will likely meet the ordinarily resident test and will continue to receive access to NHS-funded healthcare as they do now.
 They will need to provide evidence that they were residing in the UK on exit day.

 Getting healthcare in Scotland, Wales and Northern Ireland

-For more information, visit the websites for health services in each country:
+This guidance is about NHS entitlements in England.
+For information about accessing healthcare in Scotland, Wales and Northern Ireland, visit the websites for health services in each country: